 Fall brings several events to our little town, mostly celebrating the seasonal weather and natural beauty this time of year has to offer.

-The Mathews Annual Seafood Festival takes place annually in late September with great entertaining bans, raffles, beer trucks, and of course the best local seafood freshly cooked and all you can eat, (along with local BBQ as well).
+The Mathews Annual Seafood Festival takes place annually in late September.
+Tickets include live music, raffles, beer, and of course the best local seafood freshly cooked and all you can eat, (along with local BBQ as well).

-Our Saturday eclectic Farmers Market runs through the end of October, with a big Markets on Main celebration the first weekend of October featuring even more vendors, local shop specials, live music, and food trucks.
-Music on Maple is held every 2nd or 3rd weekend in October with bands playing to an intimate crowd enjoying local beer and wine, food truck and fresh Oyster bar gathered in our libraries courtyard with the stage being an old historic general store.
+Our Saturday eclectic Farmers Market runs through the end of October.
+A big Markets on Main celebration is held the first weekend of October.
+This market features even more vendors, local shop specials, live music, and food trucks.
+Music on Maple is held every 2nd or 3rd weekend in October.
+Live bands play to an intimate crowd enjoying local beer and wine and food trucks.

-Our local herb Farm hosts several weekend Drum circles, and Halloween weekend will see some local restaurant/ bars hosting parties and fun decorations in town, with a Haunted Trail and Halloween show at nearby outdoor music venue Flat Iron Crossroads in Gloucester.
+Our local herb Farm hosts several weekend Drum circles and other seasonal festivities.
+Halloween weekend will see some local restaurant/ bars hosting parties and fun decorations in town.
+There is also a Haunted Trail and Halloween show at nearby outdoor music venue Flat Iron Crossroads in Gloucester.

-The Made in Mathews Open Studio tour happens on both the weekend before and weekend after Thanksgiving, and gives the visitor a chance to tour local artist studios not usually open to the public for finding unique gift ideas and treasures for holiday gift giving.
+The Made in Mathews Open Studio tour happens on the two weekends after Thanksgiving.
+This unique tour gives the visitor a chance to shop local artist studios not usually open to the public.
+This is a grat opportunity for finding unique gift ideas and treasures for holiday gift giving.
 For a complete list of Mathews events visit here.